 Summary:

-Gold-silver mineralization on the Mercedes property is hosted within epithermal, low-sulphidation (adularia-sericite) veins, stockwork, and breccia zones.
+Gold-silver mineralization on the Mercedes property is hosted within epithermal, low-sulfidation (adularia-sericite) veins, stockwork, and breccia zone (Buchanan 2016).
 These deposits form on predominately felsic subaerial volcanic complexes in extensional and strike-slip structural regimes.
 Near-surface hydrothermal systems, including surface hot springs and deeper hydrothermal fluid-flow zones, are the sites of mineralization.
-Mineral deposition takes place as the fluids undergo cooling by fluid mixing, boiling and decompression.
+Mineral deposition took place as the hot mineralizing fluids underwent cooling by fluid mixing, boiling, and decompression.

 The veins at Mercedes are typical of most other epithermal silver-gold vein deposits in Mexico in that they are primarily hosted in the Tertiary Lower Volcanic series of andesite flows, pyroclastics and epiclastics, overlain by the Upper Volcanic series of rhyolite pyroclastics and ignimbrites.